dtrammer/AxisDeviceDiscoveryLib/README.md

   - The library supports and scans on multiple Network Interfaces at once
   - Searches are executed on different threads
-  - WS-Discovery is a Microsoft standard protocol that allows the discovery of web-services over a TCP/IP network, all devices that       support ONVIF will reply to this protocol, this is enabled by default on Axis devices.
+  - WS-Discovery is a Microsoft standard protocol that allows the discovery of web-services over a TCP/IP network, all devices that       support ONVIF will reply to this protocol, this is enabled by default on Axis devices (if it supports ONVIF).
 Devices from other vendors with support for ONVIF can also be detected
   - UPNP is also enabled by default on Axis devices, by setting the MACVendorFilterPrefix (by default : "00408C|ACCC8E" for Axis devices) property to an empty string on the Discovery_Upnp service object, one can discover all UPNP enabled devices on a TCP/IP network (for ex: Other vendor cameras, Smart TV's, Smart phones etc ...)

 <H3>Usage sample</H3>